jt196/vanilla-cookbook/README.md

 Install on your mobile from a browser.

 Share URL via browser to scrape a recipe, or select text and share to parse text.

-### Unit Conversion

-Smart conversion from US Volumetric to imperial and metric weight.
-Thousands of ingredients supported in this conversion.
-Inline temperature conversion, fractions and ranges are also supported.

 ### Shopping List